deennoo/ESP8266-ws2812b/README.md

 Drive a WS2812B led strip true an ESP8266 chip

-Actually work on a wemos mini d1
+Actually work on a wemos mini d1, creat a html server who can change led strip color

 Base on works of :